samwerner/PoolSim/README.md

 Run

 ```
-./configure
+mkdir build && cd build
+cmake -DBUILD_TESTING=on -DCMAKE_BUILD_TYPE=Debug ..
 make
 ```

-The executable will be at `build/poolsim`.
+The executable will be at `build/poolsim/poolsim`.

 ### Running the tests

 Tests require Google Test and Google Mock.
-Running
+Run the following command from the build directory.

 ```
-make test
+make all test
 ```

-should run and execute the tests.

 ## Progress